openstack-archive/sahara-image-elements/diskimage-create/README.rst

 NOTE for 4, 5, 6:

-For Vanilla you can create ubuntu, fedora and centos cloud image with 2.x.x versions.
+For Vanilla you can create ubuntu, fedora and centos7 cloud image with 2.x.x versions.
 Use environment variables 'DIB_HADOOP_VERSION_2' to change defaults.
 For Spark you can create only ubuntu images, so you shouldn't specify an image type.
 The default Spark and HDFS versions included in the build are tested and